Coalition for Disaster Resilient Infrastructure

 The Coalition for Disaster Resilient Infrastructure (CDRI) is an international coalition of countries, United Nations (UN) agencies, multilateral development banks, the private sector, and academic institutions, that aims to promote disaster-resilient infrastructure.
 Its objective is to promote research and knowledge sharing in the fields of infrastructure risk management, standards, financing, and recovery mechanisms.
 It was launched by the Indian Prime Minister Narendra Modi at the 2019 UN Climate Action Summit in September 2019.

 CDRI's initial focus is on developing disaster-resilience in ecological, social, and economic infrastructure.
 It aims to achieve substantial changes in Member Countries' policy frameworks and future infrastructure investments, along with a major reduction in the economic losses suffered due to disasters.

-As of 2025, the CDRI has 60 Members, including 50 Member Countries and ten Member Organizations.
+As of 2026, CDRI has more than 60 Members.

 History

 CDRI was first proposed by Indian Prime Minister Narendra Modi during the 2016 Asian Ministerial Conference on Disaster Risk Reduction held at Vigyan Bhavan, New Delhi.
 Prime Minister Modi's "experience in dealing with the aftermath of the 2001 Gujarat earthquake" as the State's Chief Minister led him to the idea.
 CDRI was later conceptualised at the first and second editions of the International Workshop on Disaster Resilient Infrastructure (IWDRI) in 2018–19, which were organized by the National Disaster Management Authority (NDMA) of India, in partnership with the UN Office for Disaster Risk Reduction (UNDRR), the UN Development Programme, the World Bank Group, and the Global Commission on Adaptation.

 France, Germany, Italy, the United States and Canada became the Members of CDRI in 2020.